jonathan-vella/secure-networking-hackathon/challenges/Challenge-03.md

 CMC has the following requirements:

-- Log IP traffic flowing though the network security solution.
-- Generate insights into the traffic flow of the Azure virtual networks
+- Log IP traffic flowing though the network security solution and generate insights into the traffic flow of the Azure virtual networks.
-- Require ingress traffic inspected by a network firewall.
+- All ingress traffic must be inspected by a network firewall.
-- Prevent data exfiltration
+- Minimize the risk of data exfiltration.
-- Ensure the web layer is only accessible to inbound traffic from the internet that has been inspected
+- Ensure that the web layer is only accessible to inbound traffic from the internet that has been inspected.
-- Ensure app layer only receives traffic from the web layer and can communicate to the database on prem
+- Ensure that the app layer only receives traffic from the web layer and can communicate to the database on-premises.
-- Deploy a test VM in a test spoke network to validate connectivity
+- Deploy a test VM in a test spoke network to validate connectivity to YADA from the on-premises network and from Azure.
-- Threat intelligence-based filtering can alert and deny traffic from/to known malicious IP addresses
+- Threat intelligence-based filtering must deny traffic from/to known malicious IP addresses
-- Document and present if malicious traffic is trying to access the application
+- Document and present if malicious traffic is trying to access the application.
+This includes intra-VNET communications.

 ## Success Criteria

-- Present updated environment diagram.
-Your diagram must depict clearly the flow and traffic including routing.
+- Present an updated environment diagram.
+Your diagram must depict clearly the flow of traffic including routing.
 - Present Firewall logs and demonstrate that traffic traverses the firewall.
 - Present NSG flow logs and show if there are any malicious IPs trying to access the application.
 - Present insights that visualize the traffic activity of the application.
-- Ensure the spoke VMs can reach each other networks with the added security measures in place.
+- Ensure the spoke VMs can reach each other's networks with the added security measures in place.
 - Ensure the VMs are not accessible on any non-required TCP or UDP port.
 - Validate that the firewall inspects traffic from any VM in the hub or the spoke going to the public Internet or to another spoke.
 - Validate that the firewall inspects traffic from any on-premises client going to the hub or any spokes.